kylon/ModbusMon/README.md

 **how to run:**
 - open a terminal in `dist/server` folder
 - type `yarn start`

-**known issues:**
-- web os 5.x does not support secure mode at the moment for unknown reasons

 **TODO**
 - other register types (holding is the only one atm)